Tokyo surges to 30-year high as shares start week with rally - WTMJ

 AP Business Writer

-BANGKOK (AP) — Asian shares started the week off with a rally, as Japan’s Nikkei 225 index briefly topped 30,000 for the first time since August 1990.
+BANGKOK (AP) — Asian shares started the week off with a rally, as Japan’s Nikkei 225 index closed above 30,000 for the first time since August 1990.

-As of midday the Nikkei had fallen back below that level but was still up 1.3%, at 29,914.02.
-Shares also rose in India, South Korea and Australia.
-Markets in Shanghai and Hong Kong were closed for the Lunar New Year.
+Shares also rose Monday in India, South Korea and Australia, while markets in Shanghai and Hong Kong were closed for the Lunar New Year.
+U.S. markets will be closed Monday for Washington’s Birthday.

 The strong buying in Tokyo was driven by news that the Japanese economy grew at a nearly 13% annual pace in the last quarter, and by strong corporate earnings reports.
 It was the second straight quarter of growth after a downturn drastically worsened by the impact of the pandemic.